Category Archives: History

 Fix number 7: Another 300 tons of lead ingots were added to the north side as a temporary, simple fix.
 The fix seems to have worked stabilizing things while another approach was developed.

 Fix number 8: In order to allow the removal of the ugly lead bricks another set of engineers were brought on, Roberto Cela and Michele Jamiolkowski.
 Using helical drills, they had holes drilled at an angle beneath the north side of the tower.
 Using hoses, they removed a gallon or two of dirt per day for eleven years.
 The effect of the lead and the dirt removal was to reduce the angle of the tower to 4.5°, the angle that had been measured in 1820.
 At this point the lead could be removed and tourists were allowed to re-enter.
 Even after the lead was removed, the angle continued to subside north.
 It’s now claimed to be 3.98°, and stable.
 This is remarkable precision for a curved tower whose tilt changes with the seasons.
-(An engineering joke: How may engineers does it take to change a lightbulb?
-1.02).

-The bells were replaced and all seemed good, but there was still the worry that the tower would start tilting again.
+The bells in the tower were replaced at this point, and all seemed good, but there was still the worry that the tower would start tilting again.
 Since water was clearly part of the problem, the British soils expert, Burland came up with fix number 9.
 He had a series of drainage tunnels built to keep the water from coming back.
 My worry is that this water removal will leave the tower vulnerable to earthquake and shedding damage, like with the Pavia tower and my chimney.
 We’ll have to wait for the next earthquake or windstorm to tell for sure.
 So far, this fix has done no harm.

 Robert Buxbaum, October 9, 2020.
 It’s nice to learn from other folks mistakes, and embarrassments, as well as from their successes.
 It’s also nice to see how science really works, not with great experts providing the brilliant solution, but slowly, like stumbling in the dark.
 I see this with COVID-19.